san-diego-tech-hub/sdth-site/src/data/content/partners.md

 sponsorsTitle: "Sponsorship Organization"
 sponsorsDescription: >-

-  "Becoming a sponsor organization means you have donated refreshments for our monthly meetings, or offered your facilities for a San Diego Tech Hub event.
+  Becoming a sponsor organization means you have donated refreshments for our monthly meetings, or offered your facilities for a San Diego Tech Hub event.
 In exchange for your help, you will have your logo presented during the meeting/event, have an opportunity to briefly share about your company, and have your logo placed on our website.
 Take a look at our sponsor organizations below.<p><p>Interested in becoming a sponsor organization?
 Please contact <a href='mailto:fred.jordan@randstadusa.com'>Fred Jordan</a> to get plugged in to our network and have your logo placed on our website.
 There is power in numbers.
-Join the movement of change."
+Join the movement of change.

 sponsors:
   - sponsor: